streetwriters/notesnook/docs/exporting.md

 icon: upload
 order: -1
 label: Exporting notes
+route: /how-do-I-export-notes-from-notesnook
 ---

+# How do I export notes from Notesnook?

 You can export your notes as PDF, HTML, Markdown and Plain text files on desktop and mobile apps.

 +++ Desktop/Web